thinkshout/thinkshout/_team/maria-fisher.md

 last_name: Fisher
 position: Senior Software Engineer
 leadin: |
- Maria’s always had a knack for puzzles, and she enjoys projects that allow her to user her passion for geek culture and technology in tandem.
+ Maria’s always had a knack for solving puzzles, and we think websites are basically puzzles, so she's good at those too.
 She’s also pretty excited about all things open source.
 What’s not to love about free tech?
 social:
   github: https://github.com/users/mariacha
   linkedin: https://www.linkedin.com/in/marialynnfisher